Some Favorite Sites

 Hold-downs are extra-duty jobs that police officers work—on a regular basis—for private entities.
 The private entities tell the police department they need a cop working at their properties; the department chooses which officers get the lucrative extra work.

-Until former Police Chief James Lewis came to town, bar owners would get to pick the same cop to work week after work at their establishments.
+Until former Police Chief James Lewis came to town, bar owners would get to pick the same cop to work week after week at their establishments.
 Lewis said he had never seen a department with such a practice, which he argued left the city vulnerable to a dangerously symbiotic relationship: The cop hired by the club owner would have an incentive to look the other way at wrongdoing in order to keep the gig.
 Lewis abolished the practice in 2010, angering officers accustomed to the work.
 Extra-duty jobs now are assigned on a rotating basis.
 (Click here to read about the debate at the time.)

 Since then, one wrinkle has emerged: What about dangerous private housing complexes?
 Regular-duty patrol cops can include complexes as part of regular beats, but can’t park in just one out of countless complexes week after week for entire shifts.